-In this conversation, Rick talks about the Presentation Summit, being held in San Antonio, TX this year from October 6 to 9, 2019.
+In this conversation, Richard talks about the Presentation Summit, being held in San Antonio, TX this year from October 6 to 9, 2019.

 Geetesh: Richard, you are doing two sessions at this year’s Presentation Summit, No Text Allowed! and Beyond Hyperlinks.
 What is the main reason participants should attend these sessions, and what will be their major takeaways.
 Please explain individually for both sessions.

 Richard: Presentations are often used to tell a story live.
 There’s a presenter talking, and the slides provide visual support.
 If you’re doing that, it’s almost impossible for your audience to read and listen at the same time, so you have to use visual presentations, allowing your audience to focus on what you’re saying and use the visuals to understand complex concepts, or support their recall of the information later.

 Adding text (certainly more than a few words) just gets in the way and often distracts.
 The session will explore how to create slides with no text (or minimize if you simply have to for various reasons), with the thought process to follow to draft out a visual storyboard, into the design layouts to make it work, the PowerPoint skills to construct it, and the ways you would present a slide really easily, despite it having no text.
 It’s an approach that will dramatically improve your presentations as it forces you think about what your audience cares about and focus only on the key ideas.